andylin2004/cat-shell/README.md

 ```

 ## Features Attempted
-- Using Arrow Keys as a method to call previous functions and to move text field cursor between characters
+- Using Arrow Keys as a method to call previous functions and to move text field cursor between characters, as intercepting key inputs would've been too complicated for us to do.
-- Using Tab in the same way as Bash
+- Using Tab in the same way as Bash.
+This would involve intercepting key inputs, and we had issues with this.
 - Redirection behavior found on Zsh.

 ## Noted Bugs
 - You cannot use pipes or redirections on the same command as cd, exit, or history.
 (I don't expect anyone to do this anyways, unless you are a weird shell user.)
 - You cannot change directory with arguments ``` ~[username] ```.
+- Pressing the arrow buttons will generate the ascii keys, instead of moving the cursor or going through the history.

 ## Function Headers